Crow (comics)

-The Crow is a fictional superhero character and the protagonist of The Crow comic book series, originally created by American artist James O'Barr in 1989.
+The Crow is a superhero and the protagonist of The Crow comic book series, originally created by American artist James O'Barr in 1989.
 The titular character is an undead vigilante brought back to life by a supernatural crow to avenge his murder and death of his fiancée.

 The character has subsequently appeared in several feature films, a television series, and spin-off novels and comics.
 In the various incarnations, films, and spin-offs, many people have taken on the Crow persona in order to avenge their own wrongful deaths.
 In 2011, IGN ranked the Crow 37th in the Top 100 Comic Book Heroes.

-The Crow made his live-action debut in the 1994 The Crow, portrayed by Brandon Lee.
+The Crow made his live-action debut in the 1994 film The Crow, portrayed by Brandon Lee.
 Later, The Crow was portrayed by Mark Dacascos in the 1998 television series The Crow: Stairway to Heaven.

 The Crow (bird)

 The Crow is a supernatural bird that serves as the protagonist's link between the living world and the realm of beyond.
 The magical crow is capable of resurrecting people who have been murdered, so that the victims may be able to seek justice on the person or people responsible for their death.
 This story is said to come from an old Native American legend.

 During the person's "rebirth", the crow serves as a guide, helping the individual tap into his or her potential and assisting in tracking down the wrongdoers.
 Other people do not see the crow, only the reborn, unless he wants it.
-The Crow speaks to the reborn, often helping guide them to exact their revenge.
+The Crow communicates with the reborn in a manner akin to telepathy, often helping guide them to exact their revenge.

 In the film adaptations, the crow is a real bird and if harmed or killed, the reborn becomes vulnerable.
-However, the Crow also seems to be much more enduring than a regular bird and might possess some regeneration abilities (e.g. in The Crow movie the bird survives after being shot with a rifle).
+However, the Crow also seems to be much more enduring than a regular bird and might possess some regeneration abilities (e.g. in The Crow film the bird survives after being shot with a rifle).